 In forensic psychiatric practice, forensic psychologists are involved in diagnostic assessments, court reporting and clinical treatment of mentally ill offenders (or suspects).
-In this practice, a variety of ethical tensions and problems arise.
-During this course students will get to know the most salient ethical issues for forensic psychologists and get acquainted with what may be called ‘the ethical stance’, that is students will learn to reflect on these issues from an ethical point of view.
+In this practice, a variety of ethical tensions and problems arise that mainly relate to the question how the (mental health) interests, basic human rights and social position of various stakeholders (forensic patients, observants, potential and actual victims, professionals and the wider society) relate to each other.
+During this course, students will get to know the most salient ethical issues for forensic psychologists and get acquainted with what may be called ‘the ethical stance’.
+That is, students will learn to reflect on these issues from an ethical point of view.
 Moreover, this course will show how ethical issues and questions differ from science and scientific questions and how professional ethics can contribute to careful and responsible practices.
 To this end, students will focus on four different issues.

 - During his or her stay in forensic psychological institution, a patient may be subjected to coercive interventions.
 Compulsory treatments or measures might be applied.
 In this course students will critically discuss and reflect on the use of coercion in forensic psychological practice.
-Ethical aspects that are crucial in this regard are the requirement to respect the bodily and mental integrity of the individual at stake, harm to or the safety of the patient him- or herself, as well as harm to others and public safety issues.
+Ethical aspects that are crucial in this regard are the requirement to respect patients' human rights and their bodily integrity, as well as harm to or the safety of patients themselves as well as others and public safety issues.